 x Graptoveria ‘Titubans’

 x Graptoveria ‘Titubans’ is an intergeneric cross between Graptopetalum paraguayense and Echevería derenbergii.
-It succulent plant up to 8 inches (20 cm) tall, with thick, fleshy, spoon-shaped, grey-blue leaves that form compact rosettes on creeping stems.
+It is succulent plant up to 8 inches (20 cm) tall, with thick, fleshy, spoon-shaped, grey-blue leaves that form compact rosettes on creeping stems.
 It offsets freely producing soon dense carpets or cushions.
 The rosettes are up to 3 inches (7.5 cm) in diameter.
-In cooler temperature the leaves develop pink pink or apricot colored tips.
+In cooler temperature the leaves develop pink or apricot colored tips.
 It produces a yellow flowers in spring.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care